-FREE shipping on orders above $75.
+FREE shipping with Purolator on orders above $75.

 Indigenous cultures across Turtle Island boast a profound heritage, enriched by the diversity of languages that have echoed through the land for centuries.
 Among these, Anishinaabemowin and Kahnien'kehá:ka hold a special place in the heart of the Lower Great Lakes Basin, embodying the linguistic wealth of the area.
 When engaging in conversations about Indigenous peoples, it's crucial to recognize that the terms and languages we use are far from arbitrary.
 Each language is a distinct thread in the fabric of its people's connection to their homeland, embodying a relationship that is as deep as it is ancient.
 The language of a community is a reflection of its unique ties to the earth, water, and the shared history of its people, highlighting the importance of using language with respect and intention to honour the deep-rooted connections Indigenous peoples have with their land.